University-Clinic-of-Neuroradiology/bootcamp-website/courses/data_management.md

 - Sleep EEG [UCI](http://kdd.ics.uci.edu/databases/eeg/eeg.html)

 <a id="1">[1]</a>
-Wang, Xiaosong, et al. (2017)
+Wang, Xiaosong, et al. (2017),
-Chestx-ray8: Hospital-scale chest x-ray database and benchmarks on weakly-supervised classification and localization of common thorax diseases.
-Proceedings of the IEEE conference on computer vision and pattern recognition.
+Chestx-ray8: Hospital-scale chest x-ray database and benchmarks on weakly-supervised classification and localization of common thorax diseases, Proceedings of the IEEE conference on computer vision and pattern recognition.